dlivsey/LinkrealTimeloads/README.md

 output_folder/site/Loads.rds and can be used to generate a plot like the one below.
 Note that the plot below is from synthetic data used in the package realTimeloads.
-Timeseries of “Actual load” would not be available for field observations unless TSS and discharge was measured continuously.
+Timeseries of “Actual load” would not be available for field observations unless TSS and discharge were measured continuously.

 <figure>